-Sleep disorders like sleep apnea can seriously impact your health.
+Sleep disorders such as sleep apnea can have a huge impact on your health.
 There are various dental appliances available to help treat sleep apnea, and today our Riverview dentists explain the options.

 What is sleep apnea?

 Sleep apnea is characterized by abnormal pauses in breathing (apneas) or shallow breathing while an individual sleeps.
 These apneas can occur due to a physical blockage of airflow, a lack of respiratory effort, or both.